superluminar-io/workshop/content/labs/resource-compliancy/_index.md

 ![CloudFormation for superwerker](/screenshots/workload/s3-button.png)

-After the S3 bucket was created, you are redirected to the list of your bucket.
+After the S3 bucket was created, you are redirected to the list of your buckets.
 This list will include the new S3 bucket.

 ![CloudFormation for superwerker](/screenshots/workload/s3-success.png)